Before tuning everything, check the Mistfall Hunter system requirements and make sure the game is installed on an SSD if possible.

 Source context

-This page was created because public Mistfall Hunter community discussion has concentrated around the pattern of high FPS but uneven motion, especially around fullscreen mode, VSync, ray tracing, upscalers, and frame generation.
-Treat this as a launch-prep checklist until the final build and driver behavior are verified.
+This page combines the August 15 official server-side update with public Mistfall Hunter discussion around high FPS but uneven motion, especially fullscreen mode, VSync, ray tracing, upscalers, and frame generation.
+It separates confirmed server context from a repeatable local troubleshooting sequence; neither is presented as a universal fix.

 FAQ